Medo4255/SEGMGOW/README.md

 Launch the webpage from the Home.html file found in the html folder.

-Keep in mind that some pages may have incomplete featurs.
+Keep in mind that some pages may have incomplete features.